Alexey Manikovsky

-Alexey Alekseevich Manikovsky (Алексей Алексеевич Маниковский) (March 13, 1865 - January 1920, Turkestan) was an artillery general (1916).
+Alexey Alekseevich Manikovsky (Алексей Алексеевич Маниковский) (March 13, 1865 – January 1920, Turkestan) was an artillery general (1916).
 He served in the Russian Imperial Army and later defected to the Bolsheviks, joining the Red Army.
-He interim director of the War Ministry of the Provisional Government (1917).
-Head of the Artillery Administration and Supply Administration of the Red Army.
+He was also the interim director of the War Ministry of the Provisional Government (1917) and Head of the Artillery Administration and Supply Administration of the Red Army.

 Biography

 In the first half of 1915, the activities of the Main Artillery Directorate (GAU) were sharply criticized for their inability to make up for the shortage of shells (the so-called "shell hunger"), which threatened the combat readiness of the Russian army.
 In this crisis situation, May 24 (June 6), 1915, General Manikovsky was appointed head of the GAU: "Sukhomlinov was replaced by liberal Polivanov and honest Shuvaev, and Sergei, although a great prince, was replaced by such a glorious Russian man as Manikovsky."

 He proved himself an energetic leader, was able to establish the production of ammunition and by 1917 fully satisfy the needs of the front.
 Under him, both the existing military production expanded - arms, artillery, shell, powder - and the construction of new plants began.
 Qualified artillery specialists were recalled from the front, who joined in the work under the leadership of Manikovsky.
 The GAU activity contributed to the fact that in 1917 the Russian military command was able to plan a large-scale offensive, which did not take place due to the collapse of the army that began after the February Revolution.

 One of the employees of Manikovsky, an outstanding gunsmith V.G.
 Fedorov recalled:

 Manikovsky possessed all - literally all - qualities for the ideal boss, colossal seething energy and exceptional abilities.
 He took all the decisions for himself, with the swoop he chopped down all the obstacles he encountered with his quick and energetic orders ...
 Distant foresight, the ability to quickly understand any complicated business, courage in decisions and attracting all employees to himself with warmth and directness of his attitude to them were the main qualities of this outstanding person.
 His favorite words were the saying: “Procrastination of death is like!”
 In general, he spoke little, although he was an outstanding speaker - his speeches were distinguished by extraordinary enthusiasm and a warm appeal to those present.